unstoppabledomains/zns/REGISTRY.md

   `0x0000000000000000000000000000000000000000000000000000000000000000` and is
   owned by a multi-sig Zilliqa account specified on deploy.

-### IAM

-ZNS's IAM model is similar to the ERC721 approval, operator model.
-However, are also global admins.
-ZNS provides the following functions for these purposes

-- `setAdmin(address: ByStr20, isApproved: Bool)` - Allows the root nodes' owner
-  to approve or unapprove an admin.
-- `approve(node: ByStr32, address: ByStr20)` - Allows the nodes' owner to
-  approve of one address to freely configure a node.
-- `approveFor(address: ByStr20, isApproved: Bool)` - Allows the sender account
-  to approve or unapprove an address to act on it's behalf.

-### Management

-All node owners, approved accounts and operators can call each of these functions.

-- `configure(node: ByStr32, owner: ByStr20, resolver: ByStr20)` - Configure an
-  existing `node`s' `owner` and `resolver` addresses.
-- `transfer(node: ByStr32, owner: ByStr20)` - Transfer an existing `node` to an
-  `owner`.
-This is a convenience function, equivalent to calling `approve(node, burnAddress)` and then `configure(node, owner, burnAddress)` at the same time.
-- `assign(parent: ByStr32, label: String, owner: ByStr20)` - Transfer a subnode
-  to an account.
-This is the only way to create a new node. `assign` uses the same mechanics as `transfer`, but checks whether or not the sender has permission to modify `parent`.

-### Forwarding

-Because of the one-way nature of Scilla we have a function that forwards a node's records and funds to an account.

-- `sendZNSRecordTo(address: ByStr20, parent: ByStr32, label: String)` - Forward
-  a record to a recipient `address` using the `onZNSRecordReceived` receiver function.

-- `onZNSRecordReceived(origin: ByStr20, node: ByStr32, parent: ByStr32, label: String, owner: ByStr20, resolver: ByStr20)` -
-  The receiver function for `sendZNSRecordTo`.
-All `onZNSRecordReceived` should probably obey a list of behaviors.
+#### Transfering to a different owner

+When a node is transfered to a different owner via any of the transition, a `onZNSTransfer` event with a `node` address as the paramter is sent to the new owner to process the record in case the new owner is a contract (like a marketplace, auction).

-  - All transactions should verify that the transaction sender is the Registry.
+  - All contract  should verify that the event sender is the Registry. account.
-  - All failed transactions that accepted ZIL should refund the `origin` account.
-  - All transactions should verify that they can manage either `node` or `parent`.
+  - All conracts should verify that they can manage either `node`.

-### Admin
+### Admins

-Admins can give out names.

-- `bestow(parent: ByStr32, label: String, owner: ByStr20, resolver: ByStr20)` -
-  Can only be called by an `admin` and allows for Unstoppable domains to pre-configure names at the beginning.
-As well as accept CCs later.
+Admins are special addresses that have the following rights:

+- give out names that are not owned by anyone
+- assign the registrar contract address that defines a procedure (most commonly just price) to purchase an unowned domain